Skip to Content

 • We usually rinse the rice only two to three times or until it is clean.
 However, if it is only for frying, rinse the rice until the water runs clear to remove as much starch as possible.
 This way will reduce the sticky problem during stir-frying.

 The common problem while stir-frying rice is that it will stick together to form lumps.
-Here are my two tricks to ensure the rice will not clumps together during stir-frying.
+Here are my two tricks to ensure the rice will not clump together during stir-frying.

 • Spread the rice on a tray and blow it under the fan for 15 minutes.
 The rice will become firmer and dryer.

-• Wear a pair of disposable gloves to break the lumps of rice before stir-frying.
+• Wear disposable gloves to break the lumps of rice before stir-frying.
 The rice is easier to fry by breaking it up first.
 The rice grains will be mashed if you break the lumps in the wok with the spatula.

 2. Deep-fried shallots

-Since I’m living in Malaysia, my style of Chinese cooking has been localized to a certain degree.
+Since living in Malaysia, my Chinese cooking style has been localized to a certain degree.
 Deep-fried shallots and oil are popular in many local cuisines.

 • Deep-fried the shallot until crispy.
 The crispy shallots add a layer of flavor and double as a garnish